paddygoat/WEEDINATOR/README.md

 All code compiles using the Arduino IDE and is in .ino format.

 Work to do:
-* TC275 needs to display waypoint number and FONA GNSS coordinates.
+* TC275 needs to display waypoint number.
 * Mega needs to download the next waypoint in advance so that the machine does not stop and think at each waypoint.
+* More columns need to be added to the database table to enable messages such as 'pause at this waypoint for 10 seconds' and 'make the CNC mechanism work in pattern "A"' and 'STOP' at this waypoint .....
+And another column for the user to upload the waypoint number from which to start from in case the machine has to be reset.
-* Torque / current balancing needs to be over ridden when going downhill.
+* Torque / current balancing needs to be over ridden when going downhill (or another suitable remedy).